 Most patients feel up to engaging in light activities.
 You will likely be able to return to work after the first week.

 You should be well on your way to being completely healed after three weeks but should still avoid strenuous activities until Dr. Mess clears you.

 After six weeks, you will be scheduled for a follow-up appointment with Dr. Mess so she can make sure you’re healing properly and answer any questions you have.

+Breast lift and fat transfer to the breasts can be performed at the same time as implant removal or as a subsequent procedure.
 You may decide that after implant removal, you miss some of the volume that was provided by your implants.
 If your implants were of a substantial size or you had them for a long time, you may also find that your breasts sag or seem deflated after implant removal.
-If you’re interested in enhancing your breasts after implant removal, Dr. Mess offers breast lift surgery and/or fat transfer to the breasts as subsequent procedures.
+If you’re interested in enhancing your breasts after implant removal, Dr. Mess subsequent procedures.
 A breast lift tightens the breast tissue and restores a perky, youthful appearance.
 Fat transfer takes unwanted excess fat from another area of your body and uses it to add volume to the breasts.

 Unfortunately, what worked for your body yesterday may not be right for you today.
 It’s your body and your prerogative to make a change if you’re unhappy.

-Give us a call if you have any questions or would like to learn more about how implant removal can restore your health and happiness.
+Give us a call if you have any questions about breast implant removal in the Washington, D.C. area or would like to learn more about how implant removal can restore your health and happiness.
 Having breast implant regrets?
 Contact Dr. Sarah Mess!

 1 American Society of Plastic Surgeons.
 Breast Implant Removal Candidates.
 Available: https://www.plasticsurgery.org/cosmetic-procedures/breast-implant-removal/candidates.
 Accessed August 19, 2020.